 Finding a Chow Chow puppy

 If you’re sure you’d like to get one of these fluffy puppies regardless of health issues, there are a few things to note.
-You’ll find all our tips to help you on your puppy search in our guide here.
+You’ll find all our tips to help you with your puppy search in our guide here.
 It is also wise to avoid puppy mills on your search for a puppy.

 An alternative many people have found enjoyable is adopting a mixed breed.
 Chow Chows mixes include the popular Chow Lab cross and can sometimes be found at rescue centers.
-If that sounds like something you’re willing to consider, check out some mix options here here.
+If that sounds like something you’re willing to consider, check out some mix options here.

 Raising a Chow Chow puppy